 The first football helmet ever worn was made of leather, and was worn simply to protect the player’s ears.
-The modern football helmet is a far cry from that leather helmet, incorporating a lot of modern technology to protect the head and brain from injury, as well as the ears, eyes, cheek bones, teeth, chin, etc.
+The modern football helmet is a far cry from that leather helmet of yesteryear.
+Like helmets worn in other contact sports, football helmets now incorporate a lot of modern technology to protect the head and brain from injury, as well as the ears, eyes, cheek bones, teeth, chin, etc.

 The most important thing to understand about football helmets is that No Helmet Can Prevent Concussion!
 That said, it must also be understood that the objective of all helmet manufacturers is to produce a helmet that will decrease the chances of the wearer suffering from a severe head injury.

-And, the winners are . . . . the football players wearing the helmets!
+And, the winners are . . . . the players wearing the helmets!

 Time to take a closer look into these modern football helmets, but first let’s take a look at some amazing football helmets from yesteryear.
 Some of these, you will not believe!